 Protection was provided by the pioneering use of a mast climber working platform system as devised by TDS engineers.

-Deconstruction of the roof level & floor level below, was carried out using mini demolition rigs & jacks, with the redundant lift shafts being used as a means of transferring demolition hardcore from the working level to ground level extraction point.
+Deconstruction of the roof level and floor level below, was carried out using mini demolition rigs and jacks, with the redundant lift shafts being used as a means of transferring demolition hardcore from the working level to ground level extraction point.

-A mutual team spirit between TDS & the client aided this delicate demolition, with all parties working towards achieving the objectives & goals in place, of having zero accidents & zero incidents.
+A mutual team spirit between TDS and the client aided this delicate demolition, with all parties working towards achieving the objectives and goals in place, of having zero accidents and zero incidents.